alicesmail12/Full-RNAseq-Workflow/README.md

 ```

 ### Variance Partitioning
-3. Next I can perform variance partitioning to see how each meta variable contributes to the variation in the counts of each gene.
-First the data needs to be normalised using DESeq2, and then fitExtractVarPartModel() can be used to model the effect of each variable on each gene across all the samples.
+3. Next I can perform **variance partitioning** to see how each meta variable contributes to the variation in the counts of each gene.
+First the data needs to be normalised using **DESeq2**, and then fitExtractVarPartModel() can be used to model the effect of each variable on each gene across all the samples.
 ```
 library(variancePartition)
 library(DESeq2)